 Assets can not be kept in a SIMPLE IRA indefinitely.
 The assets that need to be withdrawn each year are called Required Minimum Distributions (RMD).
 An individual must begin removing money from the SIMPLE IRA account by April 1st of the year following age 72.
-The SECURE Act of 2019 changed the age from 70 ½ to 72 and applies to individuals who reach age 70 ½ after December 31, 2019.
-Failing to take the minimum distribution will result in a 50% excise tax on the amount that should have been withdrawn.
+The SECURE Act 2.0 of 2022 changed the age from 72 to 73 and applies to individuals who reach age 72 after December 31, 2022.
+Failing to take the minimum distribution will result in a 25% excise tax on the amount that should have been withdrawn.
+If corrected in a timely manner, the excise tax will be reduced to 10%.
 The RMD will still need to be withdrawn and income taxes paid on the distribution.

 Please consult your tax advisor before establishing this type of account.